pipebarreto/ToDo-BackEnd/README.md

 # ToDo-BackEnd Project including REST API and JWT

 For Running the code, you can simply download the file and run it on Eclipse.
+By default the program is using h2 Database for testing purposes and some data and todo items are added via CommandLineRunner for testing.
+These todo items do not have OwnerId because these items are created by the system and the Ownership is automatically assigned to the user who posted it.

 # POST /signup
-For creating a user (Use email and password).
+Create a user (Use email and password).
 The data will be saved and the password will be encrypted.

 # POST /login
-For login in the system.
+Log in in the system.
 The system will return a JWT token which available for an hour.
 This JWT is required for making any request to server.
 You can test it with "email":"diego@test.com" & "password":"diego".

 # GET /users